finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.64
 - Game-Play: Rotate and Zoom the playmat
   - Left Slider for Rotation and Right Slider for Zoom
-  - Reset with buttons next to rotation and zoom sliders
+  - Reset with buttons next to sliders
-  - Control both with 2-fingers; Control rotation with right-click and zoom with mouse wheel
+  - Control zoom with mouse wheel and 2-fingers
-  - Account for playmat rotation and zoom in new deck position
-  - Auto-rotate the playmat based on player count
+  - Auto-rotate based on player count
-- Accessibility: Re-record tutorial video, with emphasis on a) custom game creation and b) uploading to the internet

 ## Active Sprint
 - Bug-Fix: Cards are duplicated when multiple players draw from the same stack at the same time
+- Bug-Fix: Decks do not account for rotation
+- Game-Play: Use 2-fingers and right mouse button to control playmat rotation
 - Game-Play: Automatically create D6 by default; double click it to change number of faces
 - Game-Play: Add Tokens, with settings for label, size, shape, and color.
 Also colorize dice.
 - Game-Play: Unify controls for Playable Objects (Cards, Stacks, Dice, and Tokens), and show a red zone up-top where they can be dropped to delete